eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 * `--quiet/-q` - Turn off console messages
 * `--projects/-p` - Collect project containers information
 * `--nozip/-n` - Does not create collection zip and leaves individual collected files in place
-* `--clean` - Removes the `diagnostics` directory and all its contents from the Codewind home directory

 After you run the command, you can find the captured diagnostics files under your `HOME` directory in the `~/.codewind/diagnostics/<timestamp>` folder.